 To back-up the current Project to the audio disk, select "Backup Project" from the "Project" menu, then select "Backup Project Components to the Audio drive".
-All the Component files (the Project, EDLs Clipstores and Mixers) for the Project will be copied to the audio disk, which can then be removed and stored, put into another system or posted across a network.
+All the files for the Project will be copied to the audio disk, which can then be removed and stored, put into another system or posted across a network.